2016 United States presidential election in Georgia: Polling

 Throughout the campaign, Republican Donald Trump won the vast majority of pre-election polls.
-The average of the last three polls showed Donald Trump leading Hillary Clinton 50% to 46%, which was accurate compared to the results.
+The average of the last three polls showed Trump leading Hillary Clinton 50% to 46%, which was accurate compared to the results.

 Results

 The voting age population was 7,168,068, of which 5,443,046, were registered to vote.
 Turnout for the presidential election was 4,146,825, which is 57.85% of the voting age population and 76.19% of registered voters.

 Seventeen candidates received write-in votes, of which the large plurality (13,017) went to Evan McMullin.